cosmos/gravity-bridge/solidity/contracts/contract-explanation.md

 ### ValsetUpdatedEvent

 This is emitted whenever the valset is updated.
 It does not contain the _eventNonce, since it is never brought into the Tendermint state.
-It is used by relayers when they call updateValsetAndSubmitBatch or updateValset, so that they can include the correct validator signatures with the transaction.
+It is used by relayers when they call submitBatch or updateValset, so that they can include the correct validator signatures with the transaction.